pruno/mongo-vc/README.md

 This Module aims to provide:

- - An handly Service Abstract Factory for \MongoDB instances
+ - An handy Service Abstract Factory for \MongoDB instances
- - A simple Collection/Object extensible and hydratable userspace abstraction
+ - A simple Collection/Object extensible and hydratable user-space abstraction
- - A pattern to rappresent a unique mongo collection as more userspace collections (follow-up to know more)
+ - A pattern to represent a unique mongo collection as more user-space collections (follow-up to know more)

 About Virtual Collections
 -------------------

-Virtualizing multiple collections on top of a single real one the application is able (in addition to all the usual actions) to perform "Agnostic" queries.
+Virtualising multiple collections on top of a single real one the application is able (in addition to all the usual actions) to perform "Agnostic" queries.
 With Agnostic query i mean the ability of querying the database (with or without a criteria set) for one or more object without knowing their kind.

 Consider the following scenario:

-    1# A client request the object with id 527cacf1cfdfc0fd308b4583 using the route /:id 2# You got no clue if the object (assuming it exists) rappresent a burrito or a space shuttle 3# You may query the database from a support collection (the rappresentation of the real mongo collection) and get back a working instance of your model class Burrito.
+    1# A client request the object with id 527cacf1cfdfc0fd308b4583 using the route /:id 2# You got no clue if the object (assuming it exists) reppresent a burrito or a space shuttle 3# You may query the database from a support collection (the representation of the real mongo collection) and get back a working instance of your model class Burrito.

 This pattern is also good to easily extend your controller logic alongside your model structure